Language Apps for Kids to Learn a Language

 The adult version of the language app is also suitable for older children who can read, and even adults.
 It can get quite addictive since the app tracks your progress.
 But motivates you to keep going to beat your previous scores.

-More Language Apps for Kids?
+More Language Resources for Kids

 What’s your child’s favourite language app?
 Do you have any other fun language learning apps for kids that you can recommend?
 Please share with us!